 Public hearing 28: Violence against and abuse of people with disability in public places

-The hearing will be conducted by the Honourable Ronald Sackville AO KC (Chair), Dr Rhonda Galbally AC and the Honourable John Ryan AM.
-The hearing will be open to the public and will be livestreamed on the homepage of the Royal Commission website.
+This hearing was conducted by the Honourable Ronald Sackville AO KC (Chair), Dr Rhonda Galbally AC and the Honourable John Ryan AM.
+This hearing was open to the public and was livestreamed on our website.

-Public hearing 28 will focus on people with disability who have experienced violence and abuse in public places.
+Public hearing 28 focussed on people with disability who have experienced violence and abuse in public places.
 This includes incidents of verbal abuse and harassment, intimidation and threatening behaviour, and physical assaults, taking place in a range of settings including:

 - on the street

 - on public transport

 The scope and purpose of Public hearing 28 is to:

 - hear about people with disability’s experiences of violence and abuse in public places

 - identify what is presently known about the prevalence of violence and abuse in public places